PanicStation.org

 What can wait

-• You do not need to work out “who did it” right now.
+• You do not need to work out who did it today.

-• You do not need to decide about legal action immediately; preserve evidence and stop further misuse first.
+• You do not need to decide about legal action now.

 Important reassurance